papadanku/RealityDocs/_sources/technical/python/reference/host.rst.txt

 .. py:method:: timer_getTimers()

-   **Do not use, unfinished DICE code.**
+   **Do not use, unfinished DICE code.** Trying to access the other slots will crash the server.

-   :return: Creates a Tuple and only fills one slot.
-Trying to access the other slots will crash the server.
+   :return: A tuple and only fills one slot
+   :rtype: tuple

 .. py:method:: timer_destroy(timer)